QMS Document Management: Connecting Documents, Training, and Quality Events

 Stage 1: Authoring

 The document author creates a draft within eLeaP using either the system’s built-in editor or by uploading a file from an approved template.
-The draft is in a controlled authoring state — visible to the author and designated reviewers but not accessible to the broader organisation.
+The draft is in a controlled authoring state — visible to the author and designated reviewers but not accessible to the broader organization.
 The document record captures the document number, the document type, the applicable regulatory framework, and the change reason that initiated the revision.
 If the revision originates from a CAPA or a change control, the originating record links to the document at the authoring stage.

 Stage 2: Review and Comment